aspose-cells/Aspose.Cells-API-References/english/go/Aspose.Cells.QueryTables/PowerQueryFormulaParameter/GetName/_index.md

 ## GetName function

-Gets the name of parameter.
+Gets and sets the name of the power query formula.

 ```go